Join our virtual coffee morning on Mondays, 10:30am – 11:30am. For joining details (via Zoom) contact Anna Marie

 Through the Community Connections project, we are offering older people the opportunity to become digital included through learning how to use tablet computers, smartphones and laptops.

 If you do not have your own tablet computer, we will be able to loan you one.
-If you do not have internet access, we have mobile wifi devices so we can bring the internet to you!

 If you need advice or would like further information not available on our website then don't hesitate to contact us: